 Health Checks

-The health module provides a health check registry with concurrent execution and FastAPI integration for liveness, readiness, and aggregate health endpoints.
+A health checks manager with concurrent execution and FastAPI integration.
+Use it to expose liveness, readiness, and aggregate health endpoints.

-- HealthRegistry: Register check functions with a FastAPI-style decorator, run them concurrently with per-check timeouts and caching.
+- HealthChecks: Register check functions with a FastAPI-style decorator, run them concurrently with per-check timeouts and caching.

 - health_router: FastAPI router with